Click to See Covers and Photos! Click to See Covers and Photos!

 SYNOPSIS:

-and he's suckin' brains 'cause he likes to drink the juice
+And he's suckin' brains because he likes the juice...

 Ahem.